melek/TokenTool/README.md

 * Last 10 overlays used saved as Recent for quick access
 * Embedded JRE with native OS installer

 ___

-Check back in a few months as I work on 2.1!
+#### Check back in a few months as I work on 2.1!

-Some new features I'm working on include:
+New features I'm currently working on include:
 * PDF image extraction (make tokens out images from modules quick and easy!)
 * Additional post processing "Effects" (like color shifting, sepia, etc)
 * Image search, look for that favorite Drow image!